EENI Global Business School

 3. Economic Centre for Islamic Countries

-4. Committee for Economic Cooperation of the OIC
+4. Committee for Economic Cooperation of OIC

 5. Islamic Trade Preferential System